paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 #### Construction of 2006 Amendment
 Nothing in amendment by section 8007(b) of Pub.
 L. 109–171 to be construed to authorize any refunding of any repayment of a loan, see section 8007(e) of Pub.
 L. 109–171, set out as a note under [section 1078 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078).

+#### Loan Repayment
+Pub.
+L. 119–21, title VIII, § 82001(a), July 4, 2025, 139 Stat.
+337, provided that: “(a) Transition to Income-based Repayment Plans.—“(1) Selection.—The Secretary of Education shall take such steps as may be necessary to ensure that before July 1, 2028, each borrower who has one or more loans that are in a repayment status in accordance with, or an administrative forbearance associated with, an income contingent repayment plan authorized under section 455(e) of the Higher Education Act of 1965 [[20 U.S.C.
+1087e(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/e&num=0&edition=prelim)] (referred to in this subsection as ‘covered income contingent loans’) selects one of the following income-based repayment plans that is otherwise applicable, and for which that borrower is otherwise eligible, for the repayment of the covered income contingent loans of the borrower:“(A) The Repayment Assistance Plan under section 455(q) of the Higher Education Act of 1965 [[20 U.S.C.
+1087e(q)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim)]. “(B) The income-based repayment plan under section 493C of the Higher Education Act of 1965 [[20 U.S.C.
+1098e](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e)]. “(C) Any other repayment plan as authorized under section 455(d)(1) of the Higher Education Act of 1965 [[20 U.S.C.
+1087e(d)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/d/1&num=0&edition=prelim)]. “(2) Commencement of new repayment plan.—Beginning on July 1, 2028, a borrower described in paragraph (1) shall begin repaying the covered income contingent loans of the borrower in accordance with the repayment plan selected under paragraph (1), unless the borrower chooses to begin repaying in accordance with the repayment plan selected under paragraph (1) before such date. “(3) Failure to select.—In the case of a borrower described in paragraph (1) who fails to select a repayment plan in accordance with such paragraph, the Secretary of Education shall—“(A) enroll the covered income contingent loans of such borrower in—“(i) the Repayment Assistance Plan under section 455(q) of the Higher Education Act of 1965 [[20 U.S.C.
+1087e(q)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim)] with respect to loans that are eligible for the Repayment Assistance Plan under such subsection; or “(ii) the income-based repayment plan under section 493C of such Act [[20 U.S.C.
+1098e](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e)], with respect to loans that are not eligible for the Repayment Assistance Plan; and “(B) require the borrower to begin repaying covered income contingent loans according to the plans under subparagraph (A) on July 1, 2028.”

+#### Ensuring Access to Certain Higher Education Benefits
+Pub.
+L. 118–159, div.
+A, title V, § 559B, Dec.
+23, 2024, 138 Stat.
+1900, provided that: “(a) Data Matching Required.—Not later than one year after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of Defense and the Secretary of Education shall jointly complete a data matching process—“(1) to identify each individual who, while serving as a covered employee of the Department of Defense, made one or more student loan payments eligible to be counted for purposes of the Public Service Loan Forgiveness program under section 455(m) of the Higher Education Act of 1965 ([20 U.S.C.
+1087e(m)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/m&num=0&edition=prelim)); and “(2) without requiring further information or action from such individual—“(A) to certify the total period of such employment for purposes of such program; and “(B) to count the total number of qualifying payments made by the individual for purposes of such program during such period. “(b) Covered Employee Defined.—In this section, the term ‘covered employee’ means an individual who, at any time beginning on or after October 1, 2007, was—“(1) a member of the Armed Forces serving on active duty for a period of more than 30 consecutive days; or “(2) a civilian employee of the Department of Defense.”

 #### Limitation on Consolidation Loans During Temporary Interest Rate
 Pub.
 L. 105–244, title IV, § 452(a)(2), Oct.
 7, 1998, 112 Stat.
 1716, provided that: “Notwithstanding section 455(g) of the Higher Education Act of 1965 [subsec. (g) of this section], a borrower who is enrolled or accepted for enrollment in an institution of higher education may not consolidate loans under such section during the period beginning October 1, 1998, and ending February 1, 1999, unless the borrower certifies that the borrower has no outstanding loans made, insured, or guaranteed under title IV of such Act [[20 U.S.C.
 1070](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070) et seq.] other than loans made under part D of such title [this part].”

+#### Ex.
+Ord.
+No. 14235.
+Restoring Public Service Loan Forgiveness
+Ex.
+Ord.
+No. 14235, Mar.
+7, 2025, 90 F.R.
+11885, provided:

+By the authority vested in me as President by the Constitution and the laws of the United States of America, it is hereby ordered:

+Section 1.
+Purpose.
+In 2007, the Congress established the Public Service Loan Forgiveness (PSLF) Program to encourage Americans to enter the public service sector by promising to forgive their remaining student loans after they completed 10 years of service in those jobs while making 10 years of minimum payments.

+The prior administration abused the PSLF Program through a waiver process, using taxpayer funds to pay off loans for employees still years away from the statutorily required number of payments.
+Moreover, instead of alleviating worker shortages in necessary occupations, the PSLF Program has misdirected tax dollars into activist organizations that not only fail to serve the public interest, but actually harm our national security and American values, sometimes through criminal means.
+The PSLF Program also creates perverse incentives that can increase the cost of tuition, can load students in low-need majors with unsustainable debt, and may push students into organizations that hide under the umbrella of a non-profit designation and degrade our national interest, thus requiring additional Federal funding to correct the negative societal effects caused by these organizations’ federally subsidized wrongdoing.

+As President of the United States, I have a duty to protect, preserve, and defend the Constitution and our national security, which includes ending the subsidization of illegal activities, including illegal immigration, human smuggling, child trafficking, pervasive damage to public property, and disruption of the public order, which threaten the security and stability of the United States.
+Accordingly, it is the policy of my Administration that individuals employed by organizations whose activities have a substantial illegal purpose shall not be eligible for public service loan forgiveness.

+Sec.
+2. Restoring Public Service Loan Forgiveness.
+The Secretary of Education shall propose revisions to 34 CFR 685.219, Public Service Loan Forgiveness Program, in coordination with the Secretary of the Treasury as appropriate, that ensure the definition of “public service” excludes organizations that engage in activities that have a substantial illegal purpose, including:

+(a) aiding or abetting violations of [8 U.S.C.
+1325](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1325&num=0&edition=prelim) [sic] or other Federal immigration laws;

+(b) supporting terrorism, including by facilitating funding to, or the operations of, cartels designated as Foreign Terrorist Organizations consistent with [8 U.S.C.
+1189](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1189&num=0&edition=prelim) [sic], or by engaging in violence for the purpose of obstructing or influencing Federal Government policy;

+(c) child abuse, including the chemical and surgical castration or mutilation of children or the trafficking of children to so-called transgender sanctuary States for purposes of emancipation from their lawful parents, in violation of applicable law;

+(d) engaging in a pattern of aiding and abetting illegal discrimination; or

+(e) engaging in a pattern of violating State tort laws, including laws against trespassing, disorderly conduct, public nuisance, vandalism, and obstruction of highways.

+Sec.
+3. General Provisions. (a) Nothing in this order shall be construed to impair or otherwise affect:

+(i) the authority granted by law to an executive department or agency, or the head thereof; or

+(ii) the functions of the Director of the Office of Management and Budget relating to budgetary, administrative, or legislative proposals.

+(b) This order shall be implemented consistent with applicable law and subject to the availability of appropriations.

+(c) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.

+Donald J. Trump.

 #### Continued Student Loan Payment Relief During the COVID–19 Pandemic
 Memorandum of President of the United States, Aug.
 8, 2020, 85 F.R.
 49585, provided: